Margaret Sarfo: Personal life

 She was married to Mr. Kojo Safo after meeting him during her school days at the University of Ghana and joined him later in Nigeria in 1982; where she taught English Language at the Methodist Comprehensive High School in Ekiti State.
 They returned to Ghana three years afterwards.
 She had four children;Mrs Sena Offei-Anim of Fidelity Bank, Tamale; Ms Sedina Safo of Peggy Oppong Books, Accra; Samuel Safo of the Kwame Nkrumah University of Science and Technology, Kumasi and Mrs Dela Bonsu, Graphic Communication Group Limited.

 Death and funeral

 Mrs Margaret Sarfo died at the 37 Military Hospital on May 8, 2014.
-She was laid to rest at the Osu Cemetery on Saturday, June 28.
+She was buried at the Osu Cemetery on Saturday, June 28.
 She left behind her husband and four children.